 Scott Lummer is an award-winning playwright and mediocre actor.
 11of his plays have been featured in over 30 professional productions worldwide: Starbucks on Broadway, Cherry, 2045, Psych Nick, Crisis of Character, The Saint, Love Her Madly, Auction Day, A Service Tail, Sue, and Miss Understanding.
-His play, "2045," was selected to be presented at the 2017 Inge Festival, and was a finalist for the Shakespeare in the ‘Burg’s 2018 one-act playwriting competition.
-Cherry was a winner of the British Theatre Challenge and was performed in London in 2017 He has written seven other short plays (many of them are really awful) and two full length plays.
+He is the first playwright to be named a winner in the British Theatre Challenge in consecutive years ("Cherry" in 2017 and "2045" in 2018).
+"2045" was selected to be presented at the 2017 Inge Festival, and was a finalist for the Shakespeare in the ‘Burg’s 2018 one-act playwriting competition.
+He has written seven other short plays (many of them are really awful) and two full-length plays.

 I've always loved the theater.
 I acted as early as 8th grade (I was the Admiral in HMS Pinafore), and did some more in high school (Lennie in Up the Down Staircase).
 After that, life got in the way, but I was always a patron.
 After becoming an empty nester, I started taking acting classes, which led to several roles, including a short-play festival, which led to attending a seminar on playwriting (I can do that!), which led to joining a playwrights' group, which led to my first play, which led to … well, you’re here.